gitlabhq/omnibus-gitlab/doc/settings/database.md

 CAUTION: **Caution:**
-If you are using non-packaged PostgreSQL server, you need to make sure that PostgreSQL is set up according to the [database requirements document].
+If you are using non-packaged PostgreSQL server, you need to make sure that PostgreSQL is set up according to the [database requirements document](https://docs.gitlab.com/ee/install/requirements.html#database).

 1. Edit `/etc/gitlab/gitlab.rb`: